-Figure 17 - Support Page
+Figure 21 - Support Page

 • Never install a Bomgar software package via the Software Management page under the Management tab of the /login interface.
-Instead, ensure that any received Bomgar software packages are FIPS-Approved, and upload them from the Updates page under the Support tab of the administrative interface (e.g. support.example.com/appliance).
+Instead, ensure that any received Bomgar software packages are FIPS-Approved, and upload them from the Updates page under the Support tab of the appliance administrative interface (e.g. support.example.com/appliance).
 You should always upload updates manually rather than using the auto-update feature.
+Do not use the Appliance Key Check for Updates functionality.
 To maintain compliance, only the software update versions listed in this security policy are to be used.